-Over the past few years, there has been a series of changes within the National structure of SEND, which in turn has been interpreted at a local level.
-Ladysmith Federation is continuing to embrace and evolve this process.
-The Schools will do their best to ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
+The Schools ensure that the necessary provision is made for any pupil who has special educational needs or disabilities.
 We will ensure that all staff in the school are able to identify and provide for those pupils who have special educational needs or disabilities to allow pupils with SEND to join in the activities of the school.